bestit/commercetools-filter-bundle/README.md

 * CategoryNormalizer: Converts category id's to their real name
 * EnumAttributeNormalizer: Converts enum keys to their label

 But you can define your own TermNormalizer as well.
-Just implement the _TermNormalizerInterface_ and set the service id in your config.
+Just implement the _TermNormalizerInterface_ and add the tag `best_it_commercetools_filter.term_normalizer` to your service.
+Remember to disable the default normalizer in your config.

+If you want to skip a term, just throw a `SkipTermException`.
+No further normalizer will be applied and the term will not be shown at frontend.

 ### Config Provider id